seaboyz/You-Dont-Know-JS/this & object prototypes/ch4.md

 In a similar way, once a child class is defined, it's separate and distinct from the parent class.
 The child class contains an initial copy of the behavior from the parent, but can then override any inherited behavior and even define new behavior.

 It's important to remember that we're talking about parent and child **classes**, which aren't physical things.
-This is where the metaphor of parent and child gets a little confusing, because we actually should say that a parent class is like a parent's DNA and a child class is like a child's DNA.
-We have to make (aka "instantiate") a person out of each set of DNA to actually have a physical person to have a conversation with.
+This is where the metaphor of parent and child gets a little confusing, because ***we actually should say that a parent class is like a parent's DNA and a child class is like a child's DNA***. ***We have to make (aka "instantiate") a person out of each set of DNA to actually have a physical person to have a conversation with***.

 Let's set aside biological parents and children, and look at inheritance through a slightly different lens: different types of vehicles.
 That's one of the most canonical (and often groan-worthy) metaphors to understand inheritance.